keygen-sh/request_migrations/README.md

 ## Supported Rubies

-`request_migrations` supports Ruby 3.
-We encourage you to upgrade if you're on an older version.
-Ruby 3 provides a lot of great features, like better pattern matching.
+**`request_migrations` supports Ruby 3.1 and above.** We encourage you to upgrade if you're on an older version.
+Ruby 3 provides a lot of great features, like better pattern matching and a new shorthand hash syntax.

 ## Documentation